This list sets out defined terms that are used in the portal and the FAQ documents.

 The Prudential Regulation Authority.

-A private investor is a person, company or fund who is not a connected person (within the meaning of sections 1122 and 1123 of the Corporation Tax Act 2010) to the company and invests capital into a company, with the objective of helping that company grow and getting a return on their investment.
+A private investor is a person, company or fund who is not connected (i) with the Investee Company; or (ii) with a connected person of the Investee Company immediately prior to completion of the CLA and who invests capital into such company, with the objective of helping it grow and getting a return on their investment.
+For these purposes, “connected” and “connected person” have the meanings attributed to such terms at the date of the CLA by sections 1122 and 1123 Corporation Tax Act 2010.

 A professional client is defined in chapter 3 of the FCA’s Conduct of Business Sourcebook.